 There are three Links in Super Smash Bros.
 Ultimate — Link, Young Link, and Toon Link, and today we’re covering the coolest of the three.
 Compared to his two counterparts, Toon Link is sort of middle-of-the-road in that he is neither considered particularly strong nor particularly weak.
-If you’d like to learn more about Toon Link’s metagame history, feel free to read his corresponding wiki page for additional information.
+If you’d like to learn more about the Hero of Winds and his rich metagame history, feel free to read his corresponding wiki page for additional information.
 Otherwise, let’s jump right into today’s training!

 Special thanks to Dabuffalo for contributing Toon Link’s training information!